 We maintain liability insurance in amounts that we believe are appropriate for our operations.
-Currently, we maintain professional liability insurance that provides coverage on a claims-made basis of \$1.0 million per occurrence with a retention of \$100,000 per occurrence and \$3.0 million in annual aggregate coverage per surgical facility, including the facility and employed staff.
-We maintain general liability insurance that provides coverage on an occurrence basis of \$1.0 million per occurrence with a retention of \$25,000 per occurrence and \$3.0 million in annual aggregate coverage per surgical facility, as well as an additional umbrella liability insurance policy in the aggregate amount of \$33.0 million.
-We also maintain business interruption insurance and property damage insurance.
+Currently, we maintain professional, general and workers' compensation liability insurance in excess of self-insured retentions through third party commercial insurance carriers.
+We also maintain cyber insurance, business interruption insurance and property damage insurance.
 Coverage under certain of these policies is contingent upon the policy being in effect when a claim is made regardless of when the events which caused the claim occurred.

 In addition, physicians who provide professional services in our surgical facilities are required to maintain separate malpractice coverage with defined minimum coverage limits.
-While we believe that our insurance policies are adequate in amount and coverage for our operations, we cannot assure you that the insurance coverage is sufficient to cover all future claims or will continue to be available in adequate amounts or at a reasonable cost.
+While we believe that our insurance policies are adequate in amount and coverage for our operations, we make no assurances that the insurance coverage is sufficient to cover all future claims or will continue to be available in adequate amounts or at a reasonable cost.

-Private Third-Party Payors
+Private Insurance Payors

 Most private third-party payors reimburse us for services pursuant to written contracts.
 These contracts generally require that we offer discounts from our established charges.
-Some of our payments come from third-party payors with which we do not have written contracts.
-In those situations, commonly known as "out-of-network" services, we generally charge the patients the same co-payment or other patient responsibility amounts that we would have charged had we had a contract with the third-party payor.
-We also submit a claim for the services to the third-party payor along with full disclosure that we have charged the patient an in-network patient responsibility amount.
+Some of our payments come from private insurance payors with which we do not have written contracts.
+In those situations, commonly known as "out-of-network" services, we generally charge the patients the same co-payment or other patient responsibility amounts that we would have charged had we had a contract with the private insurance payor.
+We also submit a claim for the services to the private insurance payor along with full disclosure that we have charged the patient an in-network patient responsibility amount.